Menas (Coptic general)

 Menas (fl.
-7th century) was a Coptic-Byzantine military commander who led the garrison in Alexandria during the Siege of Alexandria from 641 to 642.
+7th century) was an Egyptian military commander.
+A native Egyptian Copt, he was a general in the Byzantine army.
+He led the garrison in Alexandria during the Siege of Alexandria from 641 to 642.
 The main source on his life is John of Nikiu.

 Biography

 Menas was a non-Chalcedonian Copt, thus sharing his faith with most of Egypt's population, but not its elites, who were mostly Chalcedonians.
 This made him very popular with the army.
 When the Arabs conquered most of Egypt in 641, he withdrew to Alexandria with the rest of the army.
 He held a bitter grudge against his fellow general Eudocianus for his cruelty to the Copts who were imprisoned in the Babylon Fortress, either for refusing to accept the Council of Chalcedon or on charges of sedition.
 This was because on Easter of 641, when the Babylon Fortress fell to the Muslims, Eudocianus had the Coptic prisoners there scourged and their hands cut off.

 Menas competed for power with Domentianus, Eudocianus' younger brother.
 The hostility between them grew so much that Domentianus recruited Alexandria's Blues to his side, to which Menas responded by recruiting the rival Greens.
 Around this time a certain Philiades, the corrupt and unpopular prefect of the province of Faiyum and brother of Patriarch George, arrived in Alexandria.
 Although Menas befriended and honoured him, Philiades secretly plotted against Menas.
 One day, while Menas was attending a liturgy with his fellow Copts in the Caesareum Church, a mob of Greens arose seeking to kill Philiades.
 He hid himself in a church, so the mob instead went to his house, burned it, and stole his property, but they spared the people they found there.
 When Domentianus heard of this, he sent a group of Blues against those Greens, and in the subsequent street fighting six men died.

 On 14 September, the governor of Egypt Cyrus of Alexandria and the commander-in-chief Theodore returned from Constantinople by ship.
 Theodore was furious with Domentianus, because when the Muslims approached Nikiou, he cravenly fled the city in a small boat and abandoned his soldiers to their fate.
 They and the townspeople were all massacred.
 Therefore, Theodore summoned Menas to a church of the Theodosians which was near their landing place, and appointed him commander of the garrison.
 He deposed and exiled Domentianus, whom the people hounded out of the city.
 With great difficulty, Theodore also calmed the factional riots in Alexandria, and had Philiades' stolen property restored to him.

 However, the Byzantines' attempts at defending the city were sabotaged by Cyrus, who went alone to the Babylon Fortress and negotiated the following treaty with Amr: